 6.1.
-Syntax of build-supplemental-pack.sh
+Syntax of build-update

-All supplemental packs are constructed using the /usr/local/bin/build-supplemental-pack.sh script.
+All supplemental packs are constructed using the /usr/bin/build-update script.
 This provides a simple way to provide metadata about the pack, by taking a number of options and arguments.
 The significance of each one is discussed in the sections that follow.

-Apart from the metadata switches, any further arguments to build-supplemental-pack.sh are taken to be names of the RPMs to be included in the supplemental pack.
+Apart from the metadata switches, any further arguments to build-update are taken to be names of the RPMs to be included in the supplemental pack.